Skip to main content

 Properly investing in the design phase of an FP&A transformation program can lead to a more effective solution and fewer problems in the implementation phase and beyond.
 It is also more likely to support the achievement of CFOs’ top priorities now and in the future.

 This publication contains information in summary form and is therefore intended for general guidance only.
 It is not intended to be a substitute for detailed research or the exercise of professional judgment.
-Member firms of the global EY organization cannot accept responsibility for loss to any person relying on this article.
+Member firms of the global EY organisation cannot accept responsibility for loss to any person relying on this article.

 The full text is available for registered users.
 Please register to view the rest of the article.